 Food and wine pairing is a very specific art more than a science.
 Gone are the days of red wine with beef or white wine with fish.
 Why wouldn’t you want to have the best tasting experience you can while eating and drinking fine wine?
-Wine pairing is the process of matching food dishes to wines that not only bring out the flavors of the food, but also enhance the essence of the wine and it is more popular now than ever.

 - 2 tablespoons olive oil

 - 1/4 cup red wine